 Britain will equip its aircraft carriers with a jump-jet variant of Lockheed Martin Corp.
-(LMT)’s F-35 Joint Strike Fighter after a government U-turn aimed at reducing shipbuilding costs and the gap until the vessels are deployed.
+(LMT:US)’s F-35 Joint Strike Fighter after a government U-turn aimed at reducing shipbuilding costs and the gap until the vessels are deployed.

 The U.K. will buy short takeoff, vertical landing F-35Bs, as chosen by the U.S. Marine Corps, after reversing a plan to take the ‘C’ version, launched with a catapult and arrester-wire system that would have added 1 billion pounds ($1.6 billion) in unforeseen costs to the carriers, the Ministry of Defence said.

 Opting for jump-jets means the F-35 can be deployed in 2018 and fully operational by 2020, wiping three years from the time Britain will be without a carrier jet-force after the retirement of its Harrier fleet last year.
 The plane is also more viable after the U.S. ended a two-year “probation period” imposed on the model, Defense Secretary Philip Hammond said today.

 “When the facts change you have to be willing to change your mind,” Hammond told Parliament in London, adding that 40 million pounds was spent on the ‘C’ variant before the U-turn.

 Prime Minister David Cameron said in October 2010 that his government would scrap the previous Labour administration’s decision in favor of the F-35B and would instead buy the so- called “cats and traps” ‘C’ version ordered by the U.S. Navy.

 Cameron said then that only one carrier, HMS Prince of Wales, due in 2019, would be redesigned to the take the planes, with the required gear, utilizing magnetic power rather than proven steam-driven technology, likely to cost several hundred million pounds, according to people familiar with the plans.